MilesCranmer/gso/README.md

 Then, inside vim:

 ````
-:GSO Do a bubble sort in python
+:GSO Flatten a list of lists
 ````

-And it will dump the first answer to below your cursor.
+And it will dump the highest score answer to below your cursor.

+## Original Devpost project at MHacks 6 (Sept, 2015)** [link](http://devpost.com/software/stack-of-py)

+(Didn't win anything, though!)

 ## Similar Projects

 -   StackAnswers.vim - <https://github.com/james9909/stackanswers.vim>
-    -   Almost exactly what I want, but it doesn't paste answers automatically, and I can't seem to get it working on Mac.
+    -   Almost exactly what I want, but it doesn't paste answers automatically, and I can't seem to get it working on my Mac.

-## Original Devpost project at MHacks 6 (Sept, 2015)** [link](http://devpost.com/software/stack-of-py)

-(Didn't win anything, though!)